stormchaserroleplaying/stormchaserRPG/Classes/Warrior/Monk/index.md

 *Prerequisite:* Martial Arts and Dance of the Crane<br>
 Your training allows you to harness the mystic energy of chi.
 Your access to this energy is represented by a number of chi points equal to your Wisdom modifier.

 You can spend these points to fuel various chi features.
-You start knowing four such features: Deflect Missiles, Flurry of Blows, Patient Defense, and Step of the Wind.
+You start knowing 7 such features: Deflect Missiles, Flurry of Blows, Focussed Aim, Patient Defense, Quickened Healing and Step of the Wind.

+If you spend 1 chi point or more as part of your action on your turn, then you can make one attack with an unarmed strike or a monk weapon as a bonus action before the end of the turn.

 When you spend a chi point, it is unavailable until you finish a short or long rest, at the end of which you draw all of your expended chi back into yourself.
 You must spend at least 30 minutes of the rest meditating to regain your chi points.

+As long as you have 1 chi point remaining, your unarmed strikes count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.

 Some of your chi features require you to make a chi attack roll versus your target's defence.
 This is an attack roll using your unarmed proficiency and your Wisdom bonus.